Gretaah/shopping_list/README.md

 <br/>

-The goal of this site is to provide a basic shopping list and to display the current weather and a map so that you can prepare for your shopping.
+The goal of this site is to provide a basic shopping list, a map and information about the current weather to help you prepare for your shopping.

 <br/>